Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 These tests run only when the original RDRAM initialization succeeds.

+The normal build follows this rule strictly.
+If initialization fails, or if a forced sweep finds any channel mismatch, the component rows remain `N/T`.
+The forced-sweep build runs the memory sweep even when initialization reports success, but it still runs component tests only when initialization succeeded and both measured channels have zero errors.

 | Screen row | Meaning and operation tested |
 | --- | --- |
 | `EE` | **Emotion Engine**, the PS2 main processor.
 Checks deterministic integer arithmetic, bitwise operations, shifts, multiplication and division against known results. |